Scheffler gets Masters green jacket to go with No. 1 ranking

-He felt peace between the ropes and never allowed himself to enjoy the moment until he took that famous walk up the 18th green, his ball 40 feet away and a five-shot lead.
+“I never made it this far.
+It was just a dream of being here and competing,” Scheffler said in Butler Cabin, moments before Hideki Matsuyama helped him into the green jacket.
+“I can’t put into words what it means that I’ll be able to come back here for a lifetime.”

-“And you saw the results of that,” he said with a laugh at his four-putt double bogey that only affected the margin of victory.
+The only stumble came at the end when Scheffler needed four putts from 40 feet before he could claim his first major, and that only mattered in the record book.

-McIlroy holed out from the bunker on the final hole for a record-tying final round of 64.
-That pulled him within three shots, and his only hope for the final piece of the career Grand Slam was for the Sunday pressure at Augusta National to get to Scheffler.
+He closed with a 1-under 71 for a three-shot victory over McIlroy, who holed out from the bunker on the final hole for a record-tying final round of 64.
+McIlroy could only hope that Sunday pressure at Augusta National might get to Scheffler.

 “You get on those hot streaks, and you just got to ride them out because they, unfortunately, don’t last forever,” Justin Thomas said.
 “But he is doing it in the biggest tournaments. … It’s really, really impressive to see someone that young handle a moment this big so easily.”